hendecahedron/taraxacum/README.md

 #### Acknowledgements

 Thanks to Georgiana and Alex for listening to my ideas.
-Thanks to Dr Geoff James who many years ago gave a presentation on Clifford Algebra which inspired me read GA this year.
+Thanks to Dr Geoff James who many years ago gave an inspiring presentation on Clifford Algebra.

 #### License